-Belgian root crop kit maker Dewulf has launched a new high-capacity self-propelled potato harvester that claims to be kinder to soil and the crop.
+Belgian root crop kit maker Dewulf has launched a new high-capacity self-propelled potato harvester that claims to be kinder to the soil and the crop.

 The design results in less damage to ridges and reduced soil compaction in tricky conditions, and with VF tyres fitted, Dewulf boasts some of the best ground pressure figures in its class at 1.8kg/sq cm on the front and 1.5kg/sq cm on the rear.